This post was origianlly published on TrainingZone, on July 27th.

 Make sure the localized training content is relevant

-You can spend many resources on creating or translating courses, localizing them and making sure they are culturally appropriate.
+You can spend many resources on creating or translating courses, localizing them, and making sure they are culturally appropriate.
 But if the learning materials are not relevant to the specific job or department, nobody will bat an eye to it.

-Organisations that break geographical barriers do this because they know how much potential a global workforce can bring to the table.
+Organizations that break geographical barriers do this because they know how much potential a global workforce can bring to the table.
 Thanks to globalization, the risks are getting lower, and the outcomes are getting more and more attractive.

 Graham is the CEO and Founder of CYPHER LEARNING and MATRIX.
 He is a serial entrepreneur, e-learning enthusiast, published author, and educator.